bjzhanghao/ellatodo-landing-page/_pages/support.md

 include_in_header: true
 ---

-Dear user
+# Contact Us

-If you encounter any problems when using our products, please feel free to contact us, we will try our best to solve for you.
+Dear User,

-Email address: 1891934@qq.com
+If you encounter any problem when using our products, please feel free to contact us by email, we will responses you as soon as we can.

-thank you
+email address: 1891934@qq.com